Creating and modifying side panels

 Tip: If you want to copy files from a file system folder to a FotoStation archive, use the Desktop side panel to browse to the folder containing the files and select them.
-Now drag the files to the Archives tab, pointing the mouse pointer on the Archives label.
-(Do not let go of the mouse button.)This will open the Archives side panel, letting you drop the files on any FotoStation archive to copy or move the files there.
+Now drag the files to the Archives tab while holding the cursor on the Archives label (Do not let go of the mouse button.)This opens the Archives side panel, letting you drop the files on any FotoStation archive to copy or move the files there.
 By pressing the Shift key on the keyboard you can alternate between copying and moving the file.

 Allow image delete: Select this option to allow deletion of files in the folder tree.

-Set disabled actions: Clicking this button brings up a list of all configured actions, letting you disable certain actions when working with files from the Desktop side panel.
+Set disabled actions: Select this button to bring up a list of all configured actions, letting you disable certain actions when working with files from the Desktop side panel.
 The disabled actions will be grayed out when you browse folders in the Desktop side panel.

 File Markers: To enable markers (visual, customizable indicators that can be used as a means of alerting a FotoStation user about files that meet certain criteria and should be given special attention), select a marker set from the dropdown list.
 Please refer to the Configuring File Markers chapter to learn how this feature can be put to use.

 File Filters: To enable a file filter when working with folders in the Desktop side panel, select a filter from the dropdown list.
-Refer to the Configuring File Filters chapter to learn how to customize file filters.
+For information on how to customize file filters, see Configuring File Filters.

 Archives panel properties

 An Archives side panel contains all configured archives in FotoStation.
-You can create several Archives side panels and specify which archives you want to display on each side panel.
-This way it is possible e.g. to sort local and network archives on separate side panels.
+You can create several archives side panels and specify which archives you want to display on each side panel.
+This way it is possible, for example, to sort local and network archives on separate side panels.

 Display Group Headers: When creating an archive it is also assigned to a group that you choose.
 Selecting this option turns on group headers that can be collapsed and expanded.
 The archives on the side panel will then be grouped accordingly.